openhab/org.openhab.binding.zwave/doc/inovelli/lzw31sn_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-Members of this group will receive unsolicited messages related to the status of the switch.
+<p&gtMembers of this group will receive unsolicited messages related to the status of the switch.</p&gt

 Association group 1 supports 5 nodes.

 ### Group 2: Basic Set

-Single press UP button sends BasicSet (0xFF) and single press Down sends BasicSet (0x00)
+<p&gtSingle press UP button sends BasicSet (0xFF) and single press Down sends BasicSet (0x00)</p&gt

 Association group 2 supports 5 nodes.

 ### Group 3: Switch Multilevel Set

-Sends dim/brighten commands to associated device when switch is pressed.
+<p&gtSends dim/brighten commands to associated device when switch is pressed.</p&gt

 Association group 3 supports 5 nodes.

 ### Group 4: Switch Multilevel Start/Stop

-Sends start and stop level changes to associated devices.
+<p&gtSends start and stop level changes to associated devices.</p&gt

 Association group 4 supports 5 nodes.